Training at the European Astronaut Centre

 The teams and facilities at EAC support not only ESA’s astronauts but also international space teams.
 Astronauts from different space agencies come to train at EAC, just like they do on the Space Station.
 EAC trains around 30 astronauts each year from around the world.

-One way in which this is done is by practicing what they would do in the Earth’s orbit (in-orbit activities) in a huge water tank that has a copy of the European Columbus science lab.
-Spacesuited astronauts can use the tank to practice spacewalks as the water pushes up on them (from a force called buoyancy) which balances gravity pulling them down.
+One way this is done is by practicing the work that they would do in the Earth’s orbit (in-orbit activities) in a huge water tank that has a copy of the European Columbus science lab.
+Spacesuited astronauts can use the tank to practice spacewalks because when the water pushes up on them (from a force called buoyancy) this balances the gravity pulling them down.
 This means the water makes them feel almost weightless, just like they would be in space.
 This helps them prepare for spacewalks and other activities they’ll do in orbit!

 Andreas Mogensen during EVA training underwater with a copy of the European Columbus science lab